-Trekkers bowing their head to appreciate the beauty of Everest - Tenzing Hillary Airport
+Trekkers bowing their heads to appreciate the beauty of Everest - Tenzing Hillary Airport

 Put the miles in before you depart physically and prepare mentally

 The trail to Everest base camp consists of a solid chunk of Khumbu miles meaning the terrain is undulating and at always increasing altitude.
-You need to have prior experience of hiking for a long period of time.
+You need to have prior experience hiking for a long period of time.
 So to train yourself, focus daily on 8- 10 hours of movement on any trails which consist of ups and downs.
 You don’t need to carry any amount of masses or load while doing the training.
-You need to have this training around your home town before you even show up at Kathmandu for your adventure.
+You need to have this training around your hometown before you even show up in Kathmandu for your adventure.

-Everyone is able to do this trek without any prior experience but the thing is you will be struggling if you are not prepared for a long hour hiking beforehand.
+Everyone is able to do this trek without any prior experience but the thing is you will be struggling if you are not prepared for a long hour of hiking beforehand.
 You will definitely be struggling and may hurt yourself while doing so.
-You don’t need to prepare yourself my lifting overweights but simple endurance training can help you a lot.
+You don’t need to prepare yourself by lifting overweight but simple endurance training can help you a lot.

 Once you conquered your endurance training, the other thing you need to focus on is to be mentally prepared.
-Everest base camp trekking is tough mentally, the environment, the atmosphere there will mentally wear you out making you unable to think what to do next.
+Everest base camp trekking is tough mentally, the environment, and the atmosphere there will mentally wear you out making you unable to think what to do next.
 All you need to conquer is the negative thought of not being able to hike during the trek.
-You need to know how you are going to tackle those negative feelings out of your mind while you are doing the trek.
+You need to know how you are going to tackle those negative feelings out your mind while you are doing the trek.
 You can take up meditation or yoga training to help with this situation.
-And while doing the trek you must always think of having this great adventure as you achievement and remind yourself of the trek being your once in a lifetime adventure.
+And while doing the trek you must always think of having this great adventure as your achievement and remind yourself of the trek being your once-in-a-lifetime adventure.